shakes76/PatternAnalysis-2023/recognition/Siamese_46417259/README.md

 The ADNI dataset is provided in two subfolders: `train` (21520 images) and `test` (9000 images).
 The images in the `test` folder form the project's testing set.
 The images in the `train` folder are split on the patient level to form the project's training and validation sets.
 By default, the images of 80% of the unique patients in the `train` folder are assigned to the project's training set, and the images of the remaining 20% of the unique patients are assigned to the project's validation set.

+> [!NOTE]
-The proportion of the training and validation split is adjustable by passing a parameter to the `load_data` method in `dataset.py`.
+>The proportion of the training and validation split is adjustable by passing a parameter to the `load_data` method in `dataset.py`.

 ## Transforms
 Different transforms were applied to the datasets depending on their category.